Target (New Zealand TV series): Service/repair trials

 These trials were more common in the earlier seasons.
-A fault is created in an appliance such as a TV set, Microwave, DVD player and the item is then taken to repair outlets.
-When the appliance is returned to the actor the presenters then check to see whether the appliance has actually been repaired and the standard of the repair, as well as the time taken to repair the appliance and the cost.
+A fault is created in an appliance, such as a TV set, microwave, or DVD player, and the item is then taken to repair outlets.
+When the appliance is returned to the actor, the presenters then check to see whether the appliance has actually been repaired and the standard of the repair, as well as the time taken to repair the appliance and the cost.

 Other trials

-The other trials have included taxis, LPG bottle fills, Children's visits to Santa (2006 Christmas Special) and standards of services such as public toilets.
+The other trials have included taxis, LPG bottle fills, children's visits to Santa (2006 Christmas Special) and standards of services such as public toilets.

 Product check

 Every week the Target test family test a chosen product.
 In this test about 5 brands of a particular product are tested by the family.
-The test is done by placing each brand on a colour-coded dish with the members of the family not known what brand they are testing.
+The test is done by placing each brand on a colour-coded dish, with the family members unaware of what brand they are testing.
 Food items are usually taken to a lab to run other tests on the product as well.
-The test family are used for most product checks however for some products a group of students or experts in a particular industry may be used.
+The test family are used for most product checks, but for some products a group of students or experts in a particular industry may be used.
 The test family changes every year and is typically a nuclear family with mostly teenage children.
-The first, and most well recognized Test Family were the Coombs, who were the Test Family for three years.
+The first and most well-recognized test family were the Coombs, who were the test family for three years.

 Shame on you

-Introduced in the 2007 Series, Brooke follows up on personal stories by consumers that have been ripped off, poorly dealt with or misled about a certain product.
-Some stories are not hard luck stories but just stories that cover wider issues and interviewing experts or affected parties.
+Introduced in the 2007 series, Brooke follows up on personal stories by consumers that have been ripped off, poorly dealt with or misled about a certain product.
+Some stories are not hard luck stories, but just stories that cover wider issues and interviewing experts or affected parties.
 The dodgy operator is named.

-What's up with that?
+What's Up With That?

 An occasional feature on the show.
-What's up with that? looks at issues consumers may face.
-An example was one week a segment was covered on paying a fee for a cancelled appointment.
+What's Up With That? looks at issues consumers may face.
+For example, one week a segment was covered on paying a fee for a cancelled appointment.
 Another example was retailers selling items marked as 'Not for Individual Sale' individually.

-Past features on the show

 Seconds Anyone

 Part of the 2008 series, each week Jeanette looked at buying a particular item second hand.
 An expert told consumers what to look for, how much to expect to pay and which brands were the best to choose from.

 Things That Hack You Off

-This was a segment in the 2006 Series, this segment covered anything that most likely 'Hacked' the consumer off, from slow service or poor service to parking fines.
+A segment in the 2006 series, it covered anything that most likely annoyed the consumer, from slow service or poor service to parking fines.